ToxMox/ToxMoxPanZoomer/README.md

 - Huge thanks to Jhuderis of BEACN who inspired me to make this script, gave me feature ideas, and helped test.
 Check out https://www.beacn.com/ for some awesome audio equipment geared towards streamers!
 - This script was inspired by https://github.com/BlankSourceCode/obs-zoom-to-mouse
 - I am not a programmer.
-Just a very technical person.
+Just a very technical person who kind of undestands code.
 This script was generated largely by AI.

 ## License